git-bigdatatrunk/Big-data-Internship-Program---Part-1-Foundation/README.md

 Storage<br>
 Processing<br>
 Visualization<br>
 This part 1 course is focused on the foundation of Big data .
-It cover technical and non-technical items like
+It cover technical and non-technical items like<br>

-Technical Foundation
+Technical Foundation<br>

-Refresh your knowledge on Unix
+Refresh your knowledge on Unix<br>
-Java based on usage into Big Data .
+Java based on usage into Big Data .<br>
-Understand  git /github which is used by most of the companies for source control Hadoop Installation
+Understand  git /github which is used by most of the companies for source control<br>
+Hadoop Installation<br>
-Non-technical Foundation
+Non-technical Foundation<br>

-Understand Big data project life cycle
+Understand Big data project life cycle<br>
-Understand Roles in Big data Implementation
+Understand Roles in Big data Implementation<br>
-Understand the Real life Project
+Understand the Real life Project<br>
-Big data Topics
+Big data Topics<br>

-Learn about the hadoop ecosystem
+Learn about the hadoop ecosystem<br>
-HDFS
-MapReduce
+HDFS<br>
+MapReduce<br>
-Why Spark?
+Why Spark?<br>